RCHG/rchg.github.io/pages/teaching_resources.md

 ### Sport and Physics

 There is an Olympic game every year in Spain for the students of Physics in High-Schools.
-You can check the last problems and their solutions (in Spanish) at:
+You can check the last problems and their solutions for Spain (in Spanish) at:

 - [Olimpiada de Física España](http://www.rsef.es/oef/index.php/problemas-de-la-oef)

+an International:

 - [2014 International Olympics of Physics](http://ipho2014.kz/loader/fromorg/1)
 - [Previous International Olympics of Physics](http://ipho.phy.ntnu.edu.tw/problems-and-solutions_5.html)